 The Act applies family-based limitations on awards, in addition to the individual cap.
-The Clarification Act mandates different family caps for the 9/11-related victims and their families than for non-9/11-related victims and their families.
-The Clarification Act applies a \$35 million cap4 to family groups comprised of 9/11 victims, 9/11 spouses, and 9/11 dependents.
+The Clarification Act mandated different family caps for the 9/11-related victims and their families than for non-9/11-related victims and their families.
+Accordingly, in the third and subsequent rounds of distributions, a \$35 million cap4 applies to family groups comprised of 9/11 victims, 9/11 spouses, and 9/11 dependents.
 Act § (d)(3)(A)(ii)(III); see also (j)(10)-(14) (defining terms).
-The Clarification Act applies a lower \$20 million cap to family groups comprised of 9/11 family members who are not 9/11 victims, 9/11 spouses, or 9/11 dependents.
+A lower \$20 million cap applies to family groups comprised of 9/11 family members who are not 9/11 victims, 9/11 spouses, or 9/11 dependents.
 Id. at (d)(3)(A)(ii)(IV).
 This lower cap applies to, for example, non-dependent parents or siblings of 9/11 victims.
 The USVSST Fund applies the \$20 million individual cap before applying the relevant family cap (\$35 million or \$20 million), and then uses these adjusted amounts when calculating payments.
-These new family caps for 9/11-related claims in the Clarification Act mean that some eligible 9/11-related claimants from the initial and second rounds of distributions may be subject to different family groupings and caps in the third round than in those prior rounds.
+These amended family caps for 9/11-related claims in the Clarification Act meant that some eligible 9/11-related claimants from the initial and second rounds of distributions were or became subject to different family groupings and caps beginning in the third round than in the initial and second rounds.

-The sections below explain further how the USVSST Fund calculated awards to allocate the \$537.5 million available for eligible 9/11-related claimants, incorporating the requirements in the Act, as amended by the Clarification Act.
+The sections below explain further how the USVSST Fund calculated awards to allocate the \$50 million available for fourth-round payments to eligible 9/11-related claimants, incorporating the requirements in the Act.